MircoBabin/KeePassCommander/README.md

 - If neither -filesystem nor -namedpipe is specified, the default will be Named Pipe.
 Unless the configuration file KeePassCommand.config.xml specifies other.
 - When -namedpipe is specified, communication will be encrypted via a Named Pipe.
 - When -filesystem:folderpath is specified, communication will be via encrypted files inside shared folder folderpath.
 A special KeePass entry with title starting with "KeePassCommander.FileSystem", with folderpath as url, and notes like listgroup must be present for this to work.
 The purpose is querying from inside a Virtual Machine.
 See https://github.com/MircoBabin/KeePassCommander/docs/VirtualMachine.md for more information.
-- Unless -out or -out-utf8 is used, output will be at the console (STDOUT).
+- Unless -out or -out-utf8 is used, output will be at the console (STDOUT) (without BOM).
+- If -stdout-utf8 is used, output at the console (STDOUT) will always use UTF-8 codepage (with BOM).
+- If -stdout-utf8nobom is used, output at the console (STDOUT) will always use UTF-8 codepage (without BOM).
-- When -out-utf8:outputfile is used, output will be written in outputfile using UTF-8 codepage.
+- When -out-utf8:outputfile is used, output will be written in outputfile using UTF-8 codepage (with BOM).
 - When -out:outputfile is used, output will be written in outputfile using ANSI codepage.
 - "KeePass-entry-title" must exactly match (case sensitive), there is no fuzzy logic.
 All open databases in KeePass are searched.
 - When the expected "KeePass-entry-title" is not found (you know it must be there), you can assume KeePass is not started or the required database is not opened.